-Are you looking around your home and thinking it’s too outdated or just plain ugly?
+Are you looking around your home and thinking it’s too outdated or just plain?
 Then it might be time for your home to undergo a renovation.
 Though some renovations are fairly simple, there is a lot of room for mistakes.

 There are a bunch of things to keep in mind when preparing for a renovation.
 Make sure you don’t make some of these mistakes while giving your home the updated look it needs!